ndjo-byte/Kaggle_FeatureEngineering_ConsolidationCourse/README.md

 # Kaggle Data Engineering

-## Your model is the engine, but clean data is the fuel.
+## 'Your model is the engine, but clean data is the fuel.'

 I am sharing the following courses which have aided me in consolidating my domain knowledge.
 It has been especially useful in helping me create clean data which maximises machine learning (ML) performance.
 A real highlight was culmination of Kaggle House Prices ML competition, and the inclusion of powerful K-Means and PCA techniques in the course.